-Continuation of ES 175B with an emphasis on advanced play and strategy and four-person teams.
+Continuation of ES 175B with an emphasis on advanced play and strategy and four-person teams if needed.
+Students will learn the fundamental principles of physical fitness and its impact on lifelong health and wellness.

 180 SELF DEFENSE FOR WOMEN 1 UNIT